cscart/docs/en/cscart_addons/addons/clone_categories/index.rst

     Here are available settings of the Clone Categories add-on.

     .. fancybox:: img/Clone_categories_002.png
-        :alt: settings of the Points and Cash add-on
+        :alt: settings of the Points and Bonuses add-on

     * **Clone subcategories**—If enabled, all subcategories will be cloned when cloning categories.